Ifugao: Rice culture

 The Spanish first described the Ifugao rice terraces in 1801.
 Though as William Scott notes, "These impressive stone-walled fields, irrigated for both rice and taro, had been known from the time of the first expeditions in to Kiangan in the 1750s..."

 Ifugao culture revolves around rice, which is considered a prestige crop.
 There is an elaborate and complex array of rice culture feasts inextricably linked with taboos and intricate agricultural rites, from rice cultivation to rice consumption.
 Harvest season calls for grandiose thanksgiving feasts, while the concluding harvest rites tungo or tungul (the day of rest) entail a strict taboo of any agricultural work.
 Partaking of the rice wine (bayah), rice cakes, and moma (mixture of several herbs, powdered snail shell and betel nut/arecoline which is used as a chewing gum to the Ifugaos) is an indelible practice during the festivities and ritual activities.
 Agricultural terracing and farming are the principal means of livelihood.
 Their social status is measured by the number of rice field granaries, family heirlooms, gold earrings, and carabaos (water buffaloes).
 Prestige is also conferred through time and tradition.

 A prayer is said by an elderly woman when harvest begins, directed towards Cabunian, the goddess of rice.
 Then, a protective prayer is said before the rice is placed in the granary.

 The Ifugao solar calendar included a 365-day year, broken down into 13 months of 28 days each, plus one extra day.

 Ifugao culture values kinship, family ties, religious and cultural beliefs.
 Ifugao are unique among all ethnic groups in the mountain province for their narrative literature such as the hudhud, an epic dealing with hero ancestors sung in a poetic manner.
 Also unique to the Ifugao is their woodcarving art, most notably the carved granary guardians bulul and the prestige bench of the upper class, the hagabi.
 Their textiles are renowned for their sheer beauty, colorful blankets and clothing woven on looms.

 Traditional attire for male Ifugaos consists of a simple G-string.
 Ifugao women, on the contrary, wear tapis, a wraparound skirt.

+Economy

+The economy of Ifugao is fundamentally anchored in agriculture, specifically wet-rice cultivation supported by its world-renowned, labor-intensive, and traditionally maintained rice terraces.
+While subsistence rice farming and sweet potato cultivation remain crucial, the local economy has transitioned from pure self-sufficiency to a mixed, simple commodity production system, integrating cash crops like vegetables, coffee, and fruit trees.
+Furthermore, the economy is heavily supported by tourism revolving around the UNESCO-listed terraces, alongside traditional home industries such as weaving, metalwork, and intricate wood carving.
+Due to the need for monetary income, many locals also rely on remittances from family members working in cities or abroad, creating an economic structure that balances traditional ecological knowledge with market-driven activities.